-Jubilees is a critically important book for the study of the New Testament.
-As a summary and expansion of the Law, Jubilees provides a deep insight into the way the Jews in the last two centuries before Christ thought about the importance of the Law.
+The Book of Jubilees is a critically important book for the study of the New Testament.
+As a summary and expansion of the Law, Jubilees provides an insight into the way some Jews in the last two centuries before Christ thought about the importance of the Law.

 The book is often called “The Little Genesis” in Latin and Syriac translations on the basis of content.
 Jerome (fourth century), Syncellus (eighth century C.E.) and the Catena of Nicephorus (ninth century CE.) all refer to the book as Little Genesis.
 Syncellus also indicates the book circulated as “The Book of Adam’s Daughters.”
 R. H. Charles published the text as The Book of Jubilees, or the Little Genesis.
 (London,: A. and C. Black, 1902).
 The name Jubilees is known as early as Epiphanius (Haer.
 39:6).
 A Syrian fragment has the title “Names of the Wives of the Patriarchs according to the Hebrew Book of Jubilees.”
 The book circulated under various other titles in the middle ages (Apocalypse of Moses, Life of Adam, etc., see the discussion of the title in Wintermute, “Jubilees” in OTP 2:41, 51, Charles, APOT, 2:2).